 EPHEMERIS TIME:

 An astronomical time scale based on the orbital motion of the Earth around the sun.
-It was used to define the SI second between 1960 and 1967, and continued in use for astronomical applications until 1977 when it was replaced by Terrestrial Dynamical Time (TDT).
+It was used to define the SI second between 1960 and 1967 and continued in use for astronomical applications until 1977 when it was replaced by Terrestrial Dynamical Time (TDT) and Barycentric Dynamical Time (TDB).
 TDT in turn was replaced by Terrestrial Time (TT) in 1991.
+TDB is generally used for applications beyond the Earth environment, while TT is generally used for Earth orbiting applications.
+In current usage, “Ephemeris time” may refer to either TT or TDB.

 EPOCH: